kubernetes/kubernetes/docs/api.md

 ### v1 conversion tips (from v1beta3)

 We're working to convert all documentation and examples to v1.
-A simple [API conversion tool](admin/cluster-management.md#switching-your-config-files-to-a-new-api-version) has been written to simplify the translation process.
 Use `kubectl create --validate` in order to validate your json or yaml against our Swagger spec.

 Changes to services are the most significant difference between v1beta3 and v1.